simondbrooke/terraform-demo-jamfpro/docs/getting-started.md

 3. **Configure Github Secrets**: Set up the following secrets in your GitHub repository settings:

-- `TF_API_TOKEN`: Your Terraform Cloud API token for Terraform Cloud backend.
+- `TF_API_TOKEN`: Your Terraform Cloud API token for Terraform Cloud backend. this can be generated from the Terraform Cloud UI under account settings -> Tokens -> create api token.
 - `PAT_TOKEN`: Your GitHub Personal Access Token for branch management operations.

 To set up the PAT_TOKEN: